Building or Renovating? Here's What You Can Learn From Passive House Design

 Passive House has been around for a while, but it’s still an unfamiliar concept for many Aussies.

-In this article, we'll talk about what it means to build a “passively” designed home, how you can benefit from Passive House concepts, and
+In this article, we'll talk about what it means to build a “passively” designed home, how you can benefit from Passive House concepts, and how double glazing helps Passive buildings in Australia meet energy efficiency and comfort standards.

 What is the Passive House standard?